 - B.O.T. from the infamous G1 Transformers episode of the same name.

-- Bender from Futurama is a perfect caricature of a 1950s-style movie-robot, with a tin-can body, flexi-hose arms and legs, a typical robot head, and eyes clearly lifted from Crow T. Robot.
+- Bender from Futurama is a perfect caricature of a 1950s-style movie-robot, with a tin-can (and cocktail shaker) body, flexi-hose arms and legs, a typical robot head, and eyes clearly lifted from Crow T. Robot.
 Some of the side characters are Tin Can Robots as well.

 - Fry encounters an actual trash can who also happens to be a self-aware robot.